 English: Handwriting Lead

-At Chadsmead we teach children to write using a continuous cursive style.
-We believe this speeds up writing.
+By the time children leave Chadsmead, all children use neatly formed cursive writing.
+We believe this speeds up their writing, improving the quantity of text produced whilst also being a pleasure to read.
 Children who write quickly generally get more words on the paper and produce better quality content.
-Cursive writing also helps with spelling as you develop a muscle memory of the movements of each word.
+Cursive writing also helps with spelling as one develops a muscle memory of the movements of each word.

 Children write in pencil but may ‘earn’ a pen license when their cursive style is fluent and neatly presented.